Electric Forest (novel)

 Electric Forest is a novel by Tanith Lee published in 1979.

-Plot summary
+Overview

 Electric Forest is a novel about a disabled woman for whom a scientist provides a new body in return for her participation in an espionage effort.

-The world called Indigo turned upside down for Magdala Cled one morning.
-From being that world's only genetic misfit, the outcast of an otherwise ideal society, she becomes the focus of attention for mysterious forces.
-Outside of the city in a new beautiful body, amidst holographic trees and super-luxurious private homes, Magdala awakes to the potentials which open up about her and to the peril of her assumed life.

 Reception

 Greg Costikyan reviewed Electric Forest in Ares Magazine #1.
 Costikyan commented that "Electric Forest is more than an excellent novel - it is, in my opinion, one of the best works science fiction has so far produced, something I will reread for the rest of my life [...]
-The story is gripping, the writing is excellent, the plot twists are dazzling - but even more, Electric Forest turns the reader inside-out, emotionally."
+The story is gripping, the writing is excellent, the plot twists are dazzling, but even more, Electric Forest turns the reader inside-out, emotionally."